-- Extended the four-year drug discovery collaboration with Lilly to continue to advance the two anti-cancer antisense drugs, LY2181308 and LY2275796, identified during the initial collaboration and to continue their efforts to develop and refine antisense technologies. - · Lilly continued to conduct Phase 1 clinical trials of LY2181308 in cancer patients.
+Extended the four-year drug discovery collaboration with Lilly to continue to advance the two anti-cancer antisense drugs, LY2181308 and LY2275796, identified during the initial collaboration and to continue their efforts to develop and refine antisense technologies.

 Pfizer

 • Isis earned \$2.2 million in upfront fees and milestone payments in connection with a multi-year drug discovery collaboration with Pfizer to identify second-generation antisense drugs for the treatment of ophthalmic disease.